Marcus Simmons (basketball)

 Marcus Jermaine Simmons (born January 28, 1988) is an American former professional basketball player.
 He played college basketball for the USC Trojans.

 High school career

-Born in Alexandria, Louisiana, Simmons attended local Peabody Magnet High School where he averaged 18 points, 7 rebounds and 6 assists per game as a junior, leading Peabody to a 34–5 record and a No. 2 ranking in the state of Louisiana.
+Born in Alexandria, Louisiana, Simmons attended local Holy Savior Menard Central High School before transferring to Peabody Magnet High School where he averaged 18 points, 7 rebounds and 6 assists per game as a junior, leading Peabody to a 34–5 record and a No. 2 ranking in the state of Louisiana.

 As a senior, he averaged 18.0 points, 8.0 rebounds, 5.0 assists and 3.0 steals per game, leading Peabody to a 37–4 record and the 2006-07 4-A Louisiana state championship while winning their last 17.
 He was selected to the All-District 4-A team and earned All-State honors and was ranked as the No. 47 small forward in the 2007 recruiting class by Rivals.com.

 College career

 After graduating high school, Simmons attended USC.
 During 4 years with the Trojans, he played on 105 games, starting 46, with averages 3.1 points, 2 rebounds, 0.9 assists and 0.5 steals, playing mostly as a defensive specialist being named during his senior season, the Pac-10 Defensive Player of the Year and made the All-Defensive team.